 Before you start scanning documents, you should probably make sure you need them.
 In my case, I had many documents that I did not need to keep.
 So, I threw aways probably a third of the documents.

 Once you have a system in place, you will find it much easier to find your documents.

 How to scan documents?

 Once you choose where you are going to store all these documents, you need to find out how to do it.
+Being paperless means having your documents in digital form.
 There are three main choices:

 - Use a professional document scanner.
 If you are lucky, you can use one that is available at your work.

 - Use a personal document scanner.
-They are significantly slower but still have excellent quality.
+These scanners are significantly slower but still have excellent quality.

 - Use your phone.
 It is the option that almost everyone has access to.

 If you have access to a professional document scanner, use it!
 You can scan your documents by batch, and you can receive the result by mail or on file or maybe even on the cloud.

 Now, if you do not have a professional document scanner, you are left with two options: a normal scanner or your phone.
 Both will need a lot of time since you need to scan each page individually.